See How Easily You Can Have a Diabetes Friendly Thanksgiving

 - Avoid Cranberry Sauce - just don’t eat it, it’s loaded with carbs

-Bring Your Own Desert
+- Bring Your Own Dessert

-Not only will bringing your own desert make you seem like a contributing, responsible adult it will also be a way to ensure that you get to eat a diabetic friendly desert.
-Here are some options:
+Not only will bringing your own dessert make you seem like a contributing but a responsible adult it will also be a way to ensure that you get to eat a diabetic-friendly dessert.

 - No sugar added apple pie